 Throughout its history, the Sun has reached the WNBA Finals four times (2004, 2005, 2019, and 2022).
 Despite this, they have yet to secure a championship title.
 They have consistently been strong contenders in the Eastern Conference and have often finished at or near the top of the standings.
 Mike Thibault has been their Head coach for the longest time(2003-2012) and they have made it to the WNBA finals two times in his era.
 The Sun has had its transition and struggles but it has always been a strong contender throughout its history.

-Below is a summary of Connecticut Sun’s year-by-year key stats and performances:
+Below is a summary of the Connecticut Sun’s stats and performances as per Basketball Reference team stats:

 Season | Wins | Losses | Win Percentage | Playoff Outcome | Head Coach |